 |Other Names||Pyr Shep, Berger des Pyrénées, Pastor de los Pirineos, Petit Berger, Pyrenees Shepherd|

-Pyrenean Sheepdogs are known for being highly intelligent and high energy doggies.
-Their really 'go' for life means they aren't the best choice for first time owners as they need to be properly handled and trained.
-Additionally, they aren't the best breed for families who lead more sedentary lives.
+Pyrenean Shepherds are known for being highly intelligent and high energy dogs.
+They're not the best choice for first time owners as they need to be properly handled and trained.
+Additionally, they're not the best breed for families who lead more sedentary lives.
 But for individuals with breed experience and knowledge, who also lead very active lives, they make fantastic pets!
-These doggies also need lots of socialisation from a young age to ensure they grow into happy and well-rounded pooches!
+These dogs also need lots of socialisation from a young age to ensure they grow into happy and well-rounded pooches!
 Additionally, they form extremely strong bonds with their families that remain unbreakable.
-Their suspicion of strangers and high alertness makes them excellent watch doggies.
+Their suspicion of strangers and high alertness makes them excellent watch dogs.
 They would never act out on aggression but would always let their owners know if something was going on that they didn't like.
-However for the right family, they make excellent pets.

 The origins of the Pyrenean Shepherd are unknown, but they have been living in the Pyrenees Mountains in Southern France for a very long time.
 This sheep herding breed has been shrouded in many myths, one of which says that they were the dog of Cro-Magnon peoples who created the famous Lascaux cave paintings.
 While this fact has remained unverified, archaeologists have found bones of small dogs in Neolithic fossil deposits.
 The region had also been transformed through overgrazing by 6000 BC, which indicates that sheep and goat herding were very well developed at this point in time.
 Medieval records and paintings have recorded the use of Pyrenean Shepherds in the Pyrenees Mountains for the last 6,000 years.
 All of this evidence points to the fact that this breed has been around for thousands of years, where it has been used as a sheep herder alongside the Great Pyrenees who guarded the flocks.